rogercoll/daes/README.md

+> IMPORTANT: We are not resposible of the use you do with that program.
+Take into account that if you forget your password it's imposible to recover the files.

 File encryptor with DES and AES at the same time.
+You can choose to encrypt a file or all the files in a directory with DES and SHA1 or with that plus AES.
+First of all, it gets the binaries of the files and encrypted to DES with a password and the result encrypted with AES with another password. **It encrypts any kind of file, including videos, binaries, etc.**